Kage-forge/KageMux/README.md

 * **Omni-Linguist Subtitle Parser & SDH Priority:** Dynamically detects, preserves, and tags international subtitles (e.g., Japanese, Arabic, Spanish).
 The engine intelligently hunts for bracketed tags like `(Korean Names)` or `[Dubtitle]`, and actively preserves critical VOD source acronyms like `[CR]` and `[AMZN]` to create perfectly clean, serialized English metadata.
 The parser explicitly prioritizes SDH (Subtitles for the Deaf and Hard of Hearing) tracks, automatically assigning them the MKV `Default` and `Hearing Impaired` flags for maximum accessibility.
 * **Dual-Audio Routing:** Flawlessly configures Default and Forced flags for standard Dual-Audio (JP/EN) anime releases based on audio presence.
 * **The Phantom Reconstruct:** A specialized fallback pipeline that completely disassembles broken MKV files into raw streams via FFmpeg and reconstructs them into pristine containers.
 This is crucial for fixing "ADTS Header" errors or severe desync issues in catastrophic rips.
-* **VFR TimeWeaver:** A dedicated dual-directory synchronization module.
+* **TimeWeaver:** A dedicated dual-directory synchronization module.
 It automatically extracts native Variable Frame Rate (VFR) timecodes from a source folder and injects them seamlessly into your re-encoded outputs, perfectly restoring corrupted frame rates without manual terminal commands.
 * **Live Telemetry:** Features a sleek, Material-inspired GUI with live terminal outputs, dynamic hardware-accelerated spinners, native Windows taskbar branding, and precise batch progress tracking.
-The engine concludes every batch run with a highly detailed, lore-accurate summary (**THE SHADOWFORGED REPORT**, **THE PHANTOM-RECONSTRUCTED REPORT**, or **THE TIMEWEAVER VFR REPORT**) detailing exact track retention data.
+The engine concludes every batch run with a highly detailed, lore-accurate summary (**THE SHADOWFORGED REPORT**, **THE PHANTOM-RECONSTRUCTED REPORT**, or **THE TIMEWEAVER REPORT**) detailing exact track retention data.

 ---